doristef/Noroff-FinalCA/README.md

 Live
 ---

-A live version is available at http://doristef.me/semester4/noroff-finalca/ <-- WIP
+A live version is available at http://doristef.me/semester4/noroff-finalca/

+...I also created a 404 page :) have a look -> http://doristef.me/semester4/noroff-finalca/1asd21

 API
 ---